abtieku/group4-project/README.md

 ![image](https://github.com/abtieku/group4-project/blob/main/Resources/Restaurant.jpg)
 # Restaurant Business Analysis

+## Purpose of the project

+- Find the most popular restaurants across different States in US with regards to the review ratings provided by customers.
-This project will use Machine Learning Algorithms and models to predict the star rating of a restaurant based on features such as food served, noise level, location, price range etc and also predict the success of a restaurant based on its features.
-Different Machine Learning models are trained and evaluated to predict the model with the highest accuracy.
+- Use different machine learning models to predict the star rating and success of a restaurant based on restaurant attributes such as food served, noise level, location, price range etc.
+- Train and evaluate different machine learning models to predict the model with the highest accuracy.

 ## Reason Why We Selected Our Topic